 Fujiko Shiraga was born in Osaka Prefecture, Japan in 1928.
 She graduated from Osaka Prefecture Otemae High School in 1946 and two years later, she married Kazuo Shiraga (1924-2008).
-Fujiko and Kazuo Shiraga were both members of the avant-garde art collective Zero Society before joining Gutai together in 1955.
+Fujiko and Kazuo Shiraga were both members of the avant-garde art collective Gutai.
 Like many other Gutai artists, Fujiko received no formal training as an artist and her earliest extant works date from 1955 and came under the guidance of Gutai founder, Jiro Yoshihara.

 During the latter half of the 1950s, Fujiko’s experiments with paper yielded collages.
 She wetted and glued large sheets of monochromatic Japanese paper of different weights and transparencies before manually distressing them with concave and convex forms pressed with her hands.
 She would then tear through several of the layers of the conjoined paper to leave a semi-transparent vertical slit.
 On other occasions, while using the same multi-layered distressed paper, her torn patterns became entirely free-form.